communitytechnology/communitytechnology.github.io/README.md

 Please fork this repo.
 Add and edit content.
 Send back pull requests.

+##Adding a Module to a Collection

+At the top of a module, use the following example:
+---
+layout: collection
+title: YOUR TITLE
+description: YOUR DESCRIPTION
+pdf: cck/intro/intro.pdf
+files:
+  Inkscape (sla): /files/cck/intro/intro.sla
+lang: en
+---

 ##Adding Content Guides or Collections

 To add a guide or collection: